AAteddy/Argos/README.md

 ## About Argos

 Argos is a web-based platform developed to help track resource metrics of remote servers.
 It is a personal project, developed to be used by any user.
+Argos tries to solve remote-servers resource issues by tracking 24/7 and retrieve correct data statistics.
+The resource tracking includes:

+- CPU Usage
+- RAM Memory Usage
+- Hard Disk (Disk Capacity) Usage
+- Network Traffic Monitoring (I/O traffic)

 ## Technologies